 - 15-day money-back guarantee

-The company has several servers in many of the countries in which it operates.
+The company has multiple servers in many of the countries in which it operates.

-The OpenVPN application gives the user a choice between Advance Encryption Standard (AES) encryption with a 256-bit or 128-bit key, or Data Encryption Standard (DES) encryption with just a 64-bit key.
-The industry standard is the AES 256-bit key setup.
+The OpenVPN application gives the user a choice between Advanced Encryption Standard (AES) encryption with a 256-bit or 128-bit key, or Data Encryption Standard (DES) encryption with just a 64-bit key.
+The industry standard is to provide the AES 256-bit key setup.
 Session control communications are carried out with 2048-bit public key encryption.
 This is a standard methodology that is common to OpenVPN implementations.

-You can dictate the choice of which encryption type you use.
-The encryption cipher can be altered in the Settings screen of the app.
+The choice of which encryption type gets used for a connection is dictated by the user.
+You can alter the encryption cipher in the Settings screen of the app.

-A common feature of VPN apps is a kill switch.
-This prevents the computer or any application on it from connecting to the internet when the VPN is not engaged.
+A common feature of VPN apps is a “kill switch.”
+This prevents the computer or any application on it from connecting to the internet when the CPN isn’t engaged.
 This is implemented in VPNSecure with the “Disable Internet on disconnect” option, which appears above the cipher selection box on the Settings page.

-The PPTP option is available for manual setup for those who aren’t able to install the OpenVPN app.
+The Point-to-Point Tunneling Protocol (PPTP) option is available for manual setup for those who aren’t able to install the OpenVPN app.
 This uses a 128-bit encryption key.